helina42/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > I would like to thank Microverse for giving me the chance to test myself during this project!.
+> I would like to thank Peter Onyam for his collaboration on my project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>